Learn all about the seductress archetype, including definition, characteristics, examples and how it relates to the Lover archetype.

-- Instead she focusses on achieving the success she wants in life through manipulation and deceit rather than through hard work and conventional relationships.
+- Instead, she focuses on achieving the success she wants in life through manipulation and deceit rather than through hard work and conventional relationships.

-- Her world view is an entirely self-centred one, resulting in her only being motivated by the things she desires and not caring about the impact of her actions on anyone else.
+- Her worldview is an entirely self-centered one, resulting in her only being motivated by the things she desires and not caring about the impact of her actions on anyone else.

 Seductress & Sexual Seduction

-The archetypal Seductress does not always use her body or sex to get what she wants, nor is it always a lover which she is targeting.
+The archetypal Seductress does not always use her body or sex to get what she wants, nor is it always a lover that she is targeting.